SukanyaSolase/SukanyaSolase/README.md

-I'm a Data Engineer and MS CS student at San Diego State University, with 2+ years of professional experience building SQL pipelines, ETL automation, and enterprise data infrastructure at PwC (Big 4).
+I'm a Data Engineer and MS CS student at San Diego State University, with 2+ years of professional experience building SQL pipelines, ETL automation, and enterprise data infrastructure at PwC.

 ## 🔧 What I Build
 - ⚡ ETL/ELT pipelines (Python · Airflow · dbt)